auniquesun/project/framework/README.md

 ```

 4. Step 4: train supervised sequence labeling models.
 For comparisons, the labeling model relying only on patterns or rules is implemented.
-The performance is unsatisfactory.
+However, the performance is unsatisfactory.
 You can run this command to see the results
 ```
     python bt_only.py
 ```
-However, the performance of supervised sequence labeling models based on our framework is quite impressive.
+    Instead, the performance of supervised sequence labeling models based on our framework is quite impressive.
 Details are presented in directory ../bert-crf and ../bilstm-crf.
-Hence, it is the
-necessity and effectivenes of our framework.
+Hence, it is the necessity and effectivenes of our framework.